aamrits/frontend-interview-questions/content/js-concepts.md

 ✅ The function can be called before its declaration.

-2. **Function Expressions**: Function expressions are not fully hoisted.
+**2. Function Expressions**: Function expressions are not fully hoisted.
 Only the variable declaration is hoisted.

 ```js
 sayHello();